abeni09/PharmaCite-/README.md

 # PharmaCite-
-pharmacy managment system in asp.net mvc
+a simple pharmacy managment system in asp.net mvc for DBA

+this project uses mysql for the database

 We have:
   1.User - buy medicine(s) from pharmacy